-This score reflects spacing, timing and how well the team dances together as a group, rather than the team's execution of technique.
+This score reflects spacing, timing and how well the team dances together as a group, rather than the team's execution oftechnique.

-LOW Beginning of or substandard, t iming and sy nchronization of st vle.
-Memor y mistakes as well as 2011 Bogiiiiiig, or oabotariaara, t and o THOME OF THE GREET OF OR , 10.
-111011101 , imetance ac wen ac placement causing the routine to appear less cohesive.
+LOW Beginning, or substandard, timing and synchronization of style.
+Memory mistakes as well asplacement causing the routine to appear less cohesive.
 Spacing is substandard.